Talking about societal myths, Ross continues to present facts to dispell the myth that the USA and Canada are becoming a Third World country.

 Obviously, a city-state not too hard to invest in the infrastructure, relatively limited area, the ability to build that really good infrastructure.
 Netherlands number 3; USA, 11; Canada, 14; Australia, 16.

-As I commented before, New Zealand is a very young country, sparsely populated, a lot of infrastructure needed per head of population, we are at 28.
+As I commented before, New Zealand is a very young country, sparsely populated, a lot of infrastructures needed per head of population, we are at 28.
 And we’re continuing to build out infrastructure that’s going to go on for decades yet in New Zealand terms.

 But again, the UK and the US right up in there in terms of the infrastructure.